hallvardnmbu/ecosystem/docs/examples.rst

 Example simulation (with GUI):
 ------------------------------

-To use the GUI, import :mod:`biosim.gui` and create an instance of the GUI class, specifying the desired map size (:code:`instance = BioSimGUI(map_size)`).
-The GUI will then open in a new window when :code:`instance.mainloop()` is called.
+To use the GUI, import :mod:`biosim.gui` and run the following command: :code:`BioSimGUI()`.
+The GUI will then be opened in its own window, and the rest is done throug it.

 Some pros and cons of the GUI: